THE OFFICIAL STAFF POSITIONS TOPIC

 And, this may be hard to swallow, but it is important.
 Be prepared to accept the fact that you may not be chosen.
 It is quite difficult to get a staff position, and the competition is not only numerous, but often fierce.
 If it is clear that your only intentions are to become a member of the staff, this will hurt your chances fairly decently.
 I know this from my own experience.
 But if your aim is true, and you are not chosen when promotion season comes around, do not be disheartened.
 Often, in striving towards the goal of becoming a staff member, you will find that you will become a very highly respected and well known member of BZPower.
 That in itself is quite the reward.
 And, there is always next time.

 (To avoid confusion, -Windrider- wrote this section.
-"My own experience" refers to his personal experience and not Than's.)
+"My own experience" refers to her personal experience and not Than's.)

 Feel free to post any questions about the staff here.
 If you feel there is anyway to improve upon this topic, please contact -Windrider-.